How to Start a Small Engine Repair Business

 Starting a small engine repair business doesn’t require a business degree, but certain skills and experiences will be helpful.

 Background in mechanics.
 A mechanical background and experience in repairing engines is essential.
 Previous experience working in a repair shop setting will prepare a business owner for the challenges that come with running this type of business.
 Even if you do not have previous small-engine repair experience, numerous schools offer in-class and correspondence small-engine repair training that can lead to certification.

 Troubleshooting abilities.
 Creativity and troubleshooting abilities can help a business owner to navigate any problems that may arise.

 Attention to detail.
 Attention to detail is essential in this industry, and a business owner will use this skill in everything from diagnosing an issue to ordering the right replacement parts.

 Organization talents.
 A repair business owner will need organizational talents for everything from keeping track of parts to tracking which machine belongs to which customer.

 Customer service skills.
 Strong customer service skills can help a repair business owner create positive experiences for customers, encouraging valuable repeat business.

-Common startup costs for a small engine repair business include:
+The NAICS code for a small engine repair business is 811411.

 The NAICS code (North American Industry Classification System) is a federal system to classify different types of businesses for the collection and reporting of statistical data.